paolocrosetto/EXEC_unito/README.md

 ## Exam rules

-Exam rules are available here.
+Exam rules are available in the Exam section of the github repo -- [here](Exam/Exam_Rules.pdf).

 ## Links for experiments